Below is a training session that requires nothing more than a bike, stopwatch, and a heavy dose of motivation.

 (∞) x 30-40″ Repeats w/60-90″ recovery

 —> Complete every repetition at your absolute max.
-Your time on the first two should be strong and fast, but they do not matter much.
 Your baseline for the rest of the training session will come from the third repeat.
-Going forward, your goal is simple; continue smashing that climb until your time drops 20% from that third interval.
-Why 20%, you ask?
+Going forward, your goal is simple; continue smashing that climb until your time drops 10% from that third interval.
+Why 10%, you ask?
 Because it makes the math simple!

 Example:

-- Repeat 3 = 34 seconds <—- This is your baseline time moving forward.
+• Repeat 3 = 34 seconds <—- This is your baseline time moving forward.
+Add 4 seconds to this and this is your cut-off time.

 Cool-down